-How did your life change after you achieved your dream?
+How did your life change after achieving a dream?

-Michael Wardian: After achieving my dream my overall life exploded.
+Michael Wardian: After achieving a dream, my overall life exploded.
 I was so much more confident in my abilities.
 I felt like I was a real runner (which feels silly now) but it was a turning point and gave me the ability to expand my mind and turn my attention to even bigger and more audacious goals.
-What I was battling with as I think many people do is “what next, where do I go from here?”
+What I was battling with as I think many people do is ‘what next, where do I go from here?’
 I am a bundle of ideas so it didn’t take me long to come up with the next goal.

 In sport, I actually struggled a bit after achieving my dream.

 Haley Chura: In general, my self-confidence grew, and as I started to look for jobs after college, I felt like I felt really good about the challenges of entering the professional world.
 In sport, I actually struggled a bit after achieving my dream.
 I worried I would never be able to top that moment, and I was afraid of regression.